Teaching English Online to Groups: The Future of the Virtual Classroom

 Where can you teach English online to groups?

 There are many different online English tutoring companies, each with its own hiring criteria, where you can teach English online to groups of students.
-Some allow you to teach English online with no degree, while others have more strict requirements to teach English online on their platform.
+Some allow you to teach English online with no degree while others have more strict requirements to teach English online.
 Another difference among companies is whether you’ll be teaching children or adult students.
-Below are some examples of companies where you can teach English online to groups.

-Hopefully, this has given you some insight into group ESL lessons and some tips on how to move forward with teaching English online to groups.
-Whether you choose to pursue freelance English teaching online or work for a specific company, teaching English online to groups is growing in popularity and accessibility.
+However you decide to begin teaching English online to groups, the benefits are clear.
+Whether you choose to pursue an independent career teaching English online, tutor to groups with an online marketplace, or work with a specific company, teaching English online to groups is growing in popularity and accessibility.
 Don’t get left behind!